What Florida Law Says About Domestic Violence

 Domestic violence endangers the physical health and lives of the victims, compromises their emotional and mental states and affects their relatives, family and friends in subtle ways.
 To escape from domestic violence, some individuals seek refuge in filing for a divorce.
 As an experienced Florida family law attorney, I will connect you with resources and protect your rights.
 My mission is to secure your safety and protect your peace.

-Safety Comes First
+Your Safety Comes First

-Use the Civil Courts
+Use The Civil Courts

 In filing for a divorce case with a domestic violence background, it is important that the specifics of abuse be documented in a very detailed and specific way.
 A history of repetitive violence will help show the court during divorce proceedings the plight of the abused spouse within the marriage, possibly helping shape the decision for child custody, child support, alimony, and even restrictions of access.
-A legal expert on divorce is needed to show all the options and strategies that the abused spouse can use in cases such as this.
+A legal expert on divorce is needed to show you all of the options and strategies that the abused spouse can use in cases such as this.

 It’s important to act quickly when domestic violence is a factor in your divorce.
 Call me at 954-928-9331 to discuss how I can help ensure that you move forward safely and with the legal protection you need.
 I serve family law clients throughout Broward, Palm Beach, and Brevard counties, and in all surrounding communities.